bair-climate-initiative/llm-coin-flips/README.md

-# Scale-MAE
+# Enough Coin Flips Can Make LLMs Bayesian

-This is the repository that contains source code for the [Scale MAE website](TODO).
+This is the repository that contains source code for the website of the paper "[Enough Coin Flips Can Make LLMs Bayesian](https://arxiv.org/abs/2503.04722)".